Tahasaif3/project-4-fix-loop/README.md

 - `fix/discount-boundaries-bad` (only fixed the 10-quantity boundary, left
   the 5-quantity one broken on purpose) -> reviewer said `FAIL`: test suite still had 1 failing test, and the diff only touched one of the two boundary conditions.
-No PR opened for this branch.
+No PR opened for this branch